haripery/chatIO/README.md

 # chatIO

-## Chat Website build with the help of SocketIO, Partials, Node(Express), Reload
+## Chat Website build with the help of SocketIO, Partials, Node(Express)

 ### Hassle free chat between our website users